Updated March 20, 2023

-ANOVA in R is a mechanism facilitated by R programming to carry out the implementation of the statistical concept of ANOVA i.e. analysis of variance, a technique that allows the user to check if the mean of a particular metric across various population is equal or not, through formulation of null and alternative hypothesis, with R programming providing effective functionalities to implement the concept through various functions and packages.
+ANOVA in R is a mechanism facilitated by R programming to carry out the implementation of the statistical concept of ANOVA, i.e. analysis of variance, a technique that allows the user to check if the mean of a particular metric across a various population is equal or not, through the formulation of the null and alternative hypothesis, with R programming providing effective functionalities to implement the concept through various functions and packages.

 - It is possible to observe the mean individually for each of the three groups for comparison.
 However, this approach has limitations and may prove incorrect because these three comparisons don’t consider total data and thus may lead to type 1 error.
-R provides us the function to conduct the ANOVA analysis to examine variability among the independent groups of data.
+R provides us with the function to conduct the ANOVA analysis to examine variability among the independent groups of data.
 There are five stages of conducting the ANOVA analysis.
-In the first stage, data is arranged in csv format and the column is generated for each variable.
-One of the columns would be a dependent variable and remaining are the independent variable.
+In the first stage, data is arranged in csv format, and the column is generated for each variable.
+One of the columns would be a dependent variable, and the remaining is the independent variable.
 In the second stage, the data is read in R studio and named appropriately.
 In the third stage, a dataset is attached to individual variables and read by the memory.
 Finally, the ANOVA in R is defined and analyzed.
-In the below sections I’ve provided a couple of case study examples in which ANOVA techniques should be used.
+In the below sections, I’ve provided a couple of case study examples in which ANOVA techniques should be used.

 - Six insecticides were tested on 12 fields each, and the researchers counted the number of bugs that remained in each field.
-Now the farmers need to know if the insecticides make any difference, and if so, which one they best use.
+Now the farmers need to know if the insecticides make any difference and which one they best use.
 You answer this question by using the aov() function to perform an ANOVA.

 aov_model <- aov(response ~ trt)